Our new approach to FtP

 - Redefining the purpose of hearings

-- Emphasising the need to give nurses the chance to remedy and address the concern
+- Emphasising the need to give nurses, midwives and nursing associates the chance to remedy and address the concern

 - Looking at ways employers can deal with complaints at a local level

 - Underlining the importance of considering the context of a case.